Survivor Benefit Plan (SBP)

 Monthly SBP annuities for insurable interest annuities are also less than those for all other categories.
 To calculate the annuity, first subtract the monthly premium from the Base Amount to determine an "Adjusted Base Amount".
 The monthly annuity is then 55% of the Adjusted Base Amount.
 In the example above, the monthly annuity would be $1,237 ($3,000 Base Amount - $750 Premium = $2,250 Adjusted Base Amount x 55% = $1,237).

 Additional Benefit Provisions: SBP elections are generally irrevocable.
-However, the program includes provisions that allow certain changes to be made to accommodate changes in the status of Service members and their dependents.
+However, the program includes provisions that allow certain changes to be made to accommodate changes in the status of service members and their dependents.

-Terminating Coverage: SBP participants have the option to terminate their elections between the 25th and 36th month after enrolling with their Spouse’s concurrence.
+Terminating Coverage: SBP participants have the option to terminate their elections between the 25th and 36th month after enrolling with their spouse’s concurrence.
 They cannot make any changes to their elections during this period - only terminate it - so it is important that they give careful consideration to their elections before they make them.
 Spouse concurrence is required.
-Declining coverage or terminating coverage is rarely a good idea because Family circumstances can change over time.
-If a member’s full SBP coverage for the Spouse at time of retirement is not needed or desired, it might become appropriate for a subsequent Spouse if that marriage ends by death or divorce.
+Declining coverage or terminating coverage is rarely a good idea because family circumstances can change over time.
+If a member’s full SBP coverage for the spouse at time of retirement is not needed or desired, it might become appropriate for a subsequent spouse if that marriage ends by death or divorce.
 Those who terminate will never be able to re-enroll, regardless of any changes in their health or marital status.

 Retired Service members who become employed under the Federal Civil Service System and subsequently choose to waive their military retired pay in order to have their years of service credited toward Federal Civil Service retirement will have their SBP election terminated if they elect the Federal Civil Service survivor benefit.
 If they do not elect the Federal Civil Service survivor benefit, they must continue participating in SBP, paying premiums by direct remittance to the Defense Finance and Accounting Service (DFAS).